fiberplane/fpd/README.md

 TODO: Insert section on how to run the proxy server on Kubernetes.

+## Usage with Tilt

+When running the Proxy with Tilt, you can use the `PROVIDERS` environment variable to control which Providers will be configured by Tilt.

+For example: `$ PROVIDERS=prometheus,sentry tilt up`

+For some Providers, Tilt may also configure and start additional services to fetch data from.

+**Warning:** If you do not specify which Providers to run, *all* Providers will run.
+This may be convenient, but especially the Elasticsearch provider will use a *lot* of memory on your system.

 ## Overview

 The following diagram shows the interaction between the Studio, Proxy, and their